Luckystork/everythingaboutevadus/evadus_master_doc.md

   * **Adaptive Resolution:** Toggles for "Host Fullscreen" vs. "Custom X/Y" with free aspect ratio stretching for ultra-wide monitors.
   * **Hardware Passthrough:** Dropdown to route the raw physical IDs of the Host Microphone and Webcam into the VM.
   * **GPU Driver & Gamma Bypass Toggle:** Kernel-level hooks to spoof GPU signatures and defeat advanced color-monitoring detection.
+  * **Dynamic Resource Allocation:** Input fields to manually specify CPU Core Count and RAM allocation so the VM matches the physical Host PC specs exactly, defeating hardware-mismatch flags.
   * **Interception Monitor:** A live, scrolling terminal log of detected proctor executables.
+* **Robotic Audio Fix:** Hardcodes a 48kHz / 16-bit audio stream with a fixed 20ms buffer size via the RDP registry, guaranteeing clean microphone passthrough.
+* **Hypervisor Watchdog (Boot Loop Fix):** Edits the virtual machine's BCD (Boot Configuration Data) to permanently disable `RecoveryEnabled` and ignore all disk-check flags, preventing the "Preparing Automatic Repair" loop.
 * **Bug Fixes:** Hardcoded override that replaces the VM "Sign Out" button with a "Shutdown" button to prevent session boot loops.

 ---

 ## 3. REMOTE SCREENSHARE HUB (STEALTH ASSISTANCE)
 Designed to provide a secure, proctor-invisible portal for remote helpers.
-Accessed globally via the **Broadcast Icon** in the Command Hub.
+Accessed globally via the Broadcast Icon.
 * **Architecture:** A standalone stealth-wrapped pop-up window built directly into the Zap kernel.
 * **UI Elements:**
   * **ID Field:** Displays the user's secure connection ID.
   * **Password Field:** Displays a temporary, session-based passcode.
   * **Connection Toggle:** Large button to initiate/terminate the WebSocket handshake.
 * **Bypass:** Operates entirely through Zap's process-ghosting, making it invisible to proctoring software that specifically flags AnyDesk, TeamViewer, or Chrome Remote Desktop.
+* **Proctor-Priority Input Override:** If a live proctor takes control of the student's mouse, physical movement on the host machine instantly suspends the remote helper's input for 10 seconds to prevent "cursor fighting."
+* **Silent Comms Channel:** Once connected, the remote helper can type messages that appear as a tiny, translucent, scrolling text-ticker at the very bottom edge of the student's screen.

 ---

-## 4. THE AI ASSISTANT SIDEBAR & UI
+## 4. THE AI ASSISTANT OVERLAY & UI
 The primary ImGui overlay used inside the exam environment.

+### 4.1 UI Placement & Accessibility
+* **Default State:** Anchored vertically to the right side of the screen.
+* **Compact Mode (Stealth Anchor):** Clicking the minimize dash collapses the entire UI into a tiny 50x50px floating pill.
+Expanding it restores the exact previous state.
+* **Persistent UI Memory:** Remembers X/Y position, scaling, and opacity across all sessions and reboots.

-### 4.1 AI Intelligence & Routing
+### 4.2 AI Intelligence & Routing
 * **Omni-Model Selector:** Dropdown for Claude 4.6, Grok 4, GPT-5.2, and Deepseek V3.2 R1.
+* **Omni-Model Quick Cycle:** A keyboard shortcut to cycle through LLMs instantly without opening the dropdown.
 * **OpenRouter Auto-Mode:** Automatic task-based routing (identifies Math vs. Writing).
 * **System Prompt Injection:** User-defined master behavior rules (e.g., "Answer-only mode").
 * **Auto-Text Appending:** Field to automatically attach a prefix (e.g., "Solve this:") to all captures.
 * **Neural Text Sanitization:** Regex filter to strip AI-disclaimers (e.g., "As an AI model...").
 * **Textbook/CV Upload:** Button to attach PDFs for the AI to reference during answers.
+* **LaTeX & Advanced OCR:** The screen snipping tool utilizes an advanced OCR pipeline to preserve LaTeX math formatting and multi-language text before sending it to the AI prompt.

-### 4.2 UI Features & Workflow
+### 4.3 UI Features & Workflow
 * **Drag-and-Drop Capture Cache:** Vertical sidebar history for thumbnails; support for multi-image sending.
+* **Follow-up Input Box:** A dedicated text field at the bottom of the chat to ask the AI follow-up questions about the generated answer.
-* **Discrete Answer Module:** A tiny, transparent, scrollable box showing only final answers for 2-camera exams.
+* **Discrete Answer Module:** A tiny, transparent, scrollable box (200x100px) showing *only* final A/B/C/D answers for 2-camera physical room scans.
 * **Markdown Rendering:** Formatted equations, code blocks, and bold text.
-* **Persistent UI Memory:** Remembers X/Y position, scaling, and opacity across sessions.
 * **Live Mode:** Real-Time WebSocket streaming for audio/video transcription during job interviews.
+* **Push-to-Talk (PTT) Audio Query:** Bound to a mouse side-button.
+Hold to whisper questions to the AI hands-free.

 ---

 ## 5. STEALTH CONTROLS & HOTKEYS
 * **Master Pause / Release (Ctrl+Alt+C):**
   * **Action:** Physically severs all input to the VM for safe Host OS usage.
   * **Visual:** VM window dims 20%, Yellow banner reads: **"ZAP: MOUSE RELEASED"**.
   * **Spatial Persistence:** Cursor teleports instantly back to the exact last VM coordinate.
-* **The Panic Switch (Ctrl+Alt+F):** Instantly vanishes all overlays and suspends AI threads.
+* **The Panic Switch (Ctrl+Alt+F):** Instantly vaporizes the RAM Vault, terminates AI threads, and vanishes all overlays.
 * **Mouse-Bound Macros:** Bind Pause/Release and Snip tools to Mouse Button 4 and Mouse Button 5.
 * **Capture Tools:**
   * **Nav-Bar Rapid Capture:** Title-bar camera icon for 1-click Snip-Paste-Send.